Beneficent: Empowerment Through Interest-Free Debt ReliefWritten by Sawitri Mardyani

 To support Beneficent in their crowdfunding campaign, go to launchgood.com/freeloans.

-This is Part 2 of a series on Riba.
+This is Part 2 of a series on Riba in Islam.
 Part 1 discussed the prohibition on interest and the negative effects that interest-based lending have on people, societies and the environment.
+Part 3 explains how Ijara CDC structures halal mortgages allowing home buyers to avoid interest-based transactions.
+Part 4 profiles Iana Financial, an organization reviving the tradition of the benevolent loan.
 Upcoming parts of this series will discuss other practical implications of riba as well as interest-free alternatives.

 This article was produced exclusively for Muslim Link and should not be copied without prior permission from the site.
 For permission, please write to email@example.com.